Updated daily: Here are today's top Best Buy deals you can get right now

 There’s more where this deal came from.
 Sign up for Reviewed’s Perks and Rec newsletter and we’ll keep deals coming every Sunday through Friday.

 The Best Buy Deal of the Day section on the retailer's website will direct you to a list of items on sale for the lowest prices it has at the time.
-Today, that list includes a personal blender, a handheld massage device and a portable hard drive.
+Today, that list includes a compact air fryer, some gamer sunglasses and a Samsung washing machine.

-►Pre-order new Samsung Galaxy devices: Save up to $1,000 on smartphones and more
+►Labor Day 2022: Shop the 70 best early sales at Lowe's, Best Buy and Amazon

-►Face masks: With COVID spreading rapidly this summer, here's where you can buy KN95 masks
+►Appliance sales: Save on Samsung, LG and Whirlpool for Labor Day 2022

 Meanwhile, to get your hands on the latest tech for less, Best Buy is offering can't-beat savings on the just-released Samsung Galaxy Watch 5 and Samsung Galaxy Watch 5 Pro.
 Keep reading to find out how to get a free $60 e-gift card when you pre-order a new Samsung smartwatch, plus shop all the top Best Buy deals available today.